HackTricks-wiki/hacktricks/macos/macos-security-and-privilege-escalation/macos-apps-inspecting-debugging-and-fuzzing.md

 The params this function expects are:

 * The first parameter (**self**) is "a pointer that points to the **instance of the class that is to receive the message**".
 Or more simply put, it’s the object that the method is being invoked upon.
-If the method is a class method, this will be an instance of the class object (as a whole), whereas for an instance method, self  will point to an instantiated instance of the class as an object.&#x20;
+If the method is a class method, this will be an instance of the class object (as a whole), whereas for an instance method, self  will point to an instantiated instance of the class as an object.
 * The second parameter, (**op**), is "the selector of the method that handles the message".
-Again, more simply put, this is just the **name of the method.**&#x20;
+Again, more simply put, this is just the **name of the method.**
 * The remaining parameters are any **values that are required by the method** (op).

 | **Argument**      | **Register**                                                    | **(for) objc\_msgSend**                                |